9 Perimenopause Bloating Remedies

 To help manage the natural digestive changes that occur during perimenopause, here are 9 natural remedies that may help.

-1. Increase your water intake.
+1. Increase your water intake

 Staying hydrated is really important for digestive health.
 Water helps move things along and can help prevent constipation, especially if your digestion or metabolism slows down during perimenopause or menopause.

-There isn’t one ideal amount of water to drink per day, but you should monitor the color of your urine.
 If it is dark yellow, then you are likely not drinking enough water or fluids (although some vitamins or supplements including B vitamins may cause your urine to turn a bright yellow).

 If you aren’t a big fan of drinking plain water, try an infused water like my Cucumber Ginger Lemon Water or Lemon Cinnamon Water.
-Skip the diet colas as they contain artificial sweeteners.
+Or, try these round-ups of the best juices for bloating or the best smoothie recipes for belly fat which may also help.

-2. Reduce caffeine.
+2. Reduce caffeine

 Caffeinated beverages including coffee or teas may cause water retention.